Exact subcategories, subfunctors of $\operatorname{Ext}$, and some applications: Special subfunctors of and applications

 \begin{proof}{\textit{of Theorem \ref{regdchar}}}: Follows by combining Corollary \ref{regu} and Proposition \ref{injd}. \end{proof}

-In general, when a ring (of positive depth) is not Cohen--Macaulay, we can give a characterization of the ring being regular in terms of vanishing of $\Ext^1_R(k,M)^{\mu}$ for some $M\in \mod R$ of finite projective dimension.
+For an arbitrary local ring of positive depth, we give a characterization of the ring being regular in terms of vanishing of $\Ext^1_R(k,M)^{\mu}$ for some $M\in \mod R$ of finite projective dimension.
 For this, we first recall the definitions of weakly $\m$-full and Burch submodules of a module from \cite[Definition 3.1, 4.1]{dk} and subsequently, we relate that property to the vanishing of certain $\Ext^1_R(k,-)^{\mu}$.

 \begin{subdfn} Let $(R,\m,k)$ be a local ring and let, $N$ be an $R$-submodule of a finitely generated $R$-module $M$.
 Then $N$ is called a weakly $\m$-full submodule of $M$ if $(\m N:_M\m)=N$.
 Also, $N$ is called a Burch submodule of $M$ if $\m (N:_M \m)\ne \m N$. \end{subdfn}